The Health Connection

 Children who participate in outdoor programs – like those offered at the Aldo Leopold Nature Center – have been shown to reap physical, emotional and cognitive benefits from their experience.
 Research by the American Academy of Pediatrics, the American Medical Association, the American Association of Ophthalmology, and the American Public Health Association has shown the benefits of time spent outdoors:

-- Improved classroom performance in math, science, reading and social studies
+- Improved scores on standardized tests in math, science, reading, writing and social studies.

 The Pew Charitable Trust’s 1998 report: Closing the Achievement Gap: Using the Environment as an Integrating Context (EIC), showed that children who participate in nature-based education programs had better performance on standardized tests in reading, writing, math, science and social studies, reduced discipline and classroom problems, and increased engagement and enthusiasm for learning.